Advertisement

 Display and design

 The 6.5-inch Super AMOLED display is the single best reason to buy this phone.
-At roughly $150 you simply do not expect a panel this good: punchy colors, true blacks, a sharp 1080p resolution and a 90Hz refresh rate that keeps scrolling smooth.
-Brightness peaks around 800 nits, and Samsung's Vision Booster reads ambient light to lift contrast outdoors, so the screen stays usable in direct sun where many budget LCD rivals wash out.
+At roughly $137 you simply do not expect a panel this good: punchy colors, true blacks, sharp 1080p resolution and a 90Hz refresh rate that keeps scrolling smooth.
+Brightness peaks around 800 nits, and Samsung's Vision Booster reads ambient light to lift contrast outdoors, so the screen stays usable in direct sun where cheaper LCD rivals wash out.
+If you mostly watch YouTube, Netflix and TikTok on your phone, this is the cheapest screen worth watching them on.

 Design is honest budget Samsung.
 The flat-sided, boxy body uses a plastic frame and plastic back, and Samsung's "Key Island" raises the power and volume buttons slightly so they are easy to find by feel.
-It is light enough at 200g, feels solid rather than premium, and the bezels around the screen are noticeably thick with a small waterdrop notch.
-There is no official IP water-resistance rating, so treat it as splash-cautious rather than waterproof.
+At 200g it is light enough, feels solid rather than premium, and the bezels are noticeably thick with a small waterdrop notch.
+There is no official IP rating, so treat it as splash-cautious rather than waterproof.

-Practical touches that have quietly disappeared from pricier phones survive here: a 3.5mm headphone jack, a USB-C port, a microSD slot and a responsive side-mounted fingerprint sensor.
+Practical touches that have disappeared from pricier phones survive here: a 3.5mm headphone jack, USB-C, a microSD slot and a responsive side-mounted fingerprint sensor.
 There is only a single bottom-firing speaker, so audio is fine for podcasts and calls but thin for music.

 Camera system